Amansingh0369/Note-App-Frontend/README.md

 ### Notes Page
 ![Notes Page](./images/main_page.png)

-This is the **frontend** part of the **Notify** note-taking application.
+This is the **frontend** part of the **Note~iT** note-taking application.
 The app allows users to create, update, delete, and manage their notes with a simple and user-friendly interface.
 The app features both **dark** and **light** mode toggles for enhanced user experience, and integrates a responsive design for various screen sizes.

 ## Live Demo

-Check out the live version of the app: [Notify App](https://note-app-frontend-beta.vercel.app/)
+Check out the live version of the app: [Note~iT App](https://note-app-frontend-beta.vercel.app/)

 ## Features